quickfix-j/quickfixj/quickfixj-messages/readme.md

 * ```quickfixj-messages-fix41```
 * ```quickfixj-messages-fix40```

 QuickFIX/J core is agnostic to FIX Protocol specification versions.
-It is designed to support multiple concurrent versions at run time.
+It is designed to support multiple concurrent versions at runtime.

 Messages and Components are effectively compositions of ```Maps``` of ```quickfix.Fields```.
 The Messages and Components are in distinct packages for the corresponding FIX protocol versions.